HosamSaleh1/HosamSaleh1/README.md

 <!--
 **HosamSaleh1/HosamSaleh1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+  I'm Hosam Saleh, a Backend Engineer from Al Fayoum, Egypt.
+Full Stack Engineer,

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently Using Python for Development and Scripting ... spider_web Building the web using Flask ...
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently Summons Web Scraping for data Science ...
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m Jumping between Amazon Web Services ...
+ship Shipping softwares in Docker on Prem and on the Cloud ..
-- 🤔 I’m looking for help with ...
+- 🤔 I’m Learning competitive programming / problem solving / Encryption ...
-- 💬 Ask me about ...
+- 💬 Ask me about coding ...

+-->
+.

+🧙‍.
+🤸‍.
+.
+🧗‍.
+I love to work with apple, and play with Linux penguin. thinking I'am interested in Web Development, Building devtools, Automation, DevOps, and Cloud Technologies.

+Languages and Tools:
+Python

+Flask

+AWS

+Git

+PostgreSQL

+SQLite

+Javascript

+Docker

+Heroku

 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+Connect with me:mailbox Please email via mr.hosamsaleh@yahoo.com.

+HosamSaleh | LinkedIn

-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Coding is what makes life tasty...
 -->